WISDEM/WEIS/RAFT/docs/structure.rst

 It can also calculate the hydrodynamic damping and forcing as a result of nonlinear drag, which is dependent upon the platform positions.
 Lastly, it can calculate the aerodynamic added mass, damping, and forcing matrices of the rotor.

+The FOWT object processes and stores a large set of information about a floating system.
+Some of the key properties are:

+- M_struc: 6x6 mass matrix of the complete structure (excluding mooring system and hydrodynamic added mass)
+- C_struc: 6x6 stiffness matrix of the complete structure considering only the effect of weight
+- AWP: waterplane area
+- rCG: overall center of gravity location
+- rCG_sub: substructure center of gravity location (excludes turbine)

 Member
 ^^^^^^